We've gone virtual! In-person and virtual services are now available.

-The Student Wellness and Counselling Centre (SWCC) at Memorial University provides counselling, health, and wellness support for students including primary health care, counselling, health promotion, disease prevention, and wellness education.
+The Student Wellness and Counselling Centre (SWCC) at Memorial University provides counselling, and health and wellness support for students, including primary health care, counselling, health promotion, disease prevention and wellness education.

-The SWCC continues to remain open and staff are providing services to students via telephone and virtual sessions.
-Calls from your clinician will come as a "blocked call" or "unknown caller" or similar.
+The centre offers services to students in person, via telephone and virtually.
+Calls from your clinician will usually appear on your device as a "blocked call" or "unknown caller".
 Failure to answer the call will result in a missed physician appointment charge.

-Looking for updates regarding COVID-19?
-Please visit the Memorial University COVID-19 Information Hub.
+For further updates regarding COVID-19 visit the Memorial University COVID-19 Information Hub.

-Should an emergency arise while on campus, you should call 911.
-For off-campus emergencies, you can also dial 911, or if you are able, proceed directly to the nearest hospital emergency room.
+Should an emergency arise while on campus, call 911.
+For off-campus emergencies, you can also dial 911 or, if able, proceed directly to the nearest hospital emergency room.

 Students with urgent mental health concerns should avail of the following community-based services:

-- 24-hour mental health crisis line: If you are experiencing a mental health and/or addictions crisis, need support, or health information, please contact 811 to speak with a registered nurse trained in crisis intervention.
+- 24-hour mental health crisis line: If you are experiencing a mental health and/or addictions crisis and require support or health information, please call 811 to speak with a registered nurse trained in crisis intervention